 Q 9 Q 7 Q 6 Q 2 Open buy.aspx in Design view.
 Click one of the pink text boxes.
-Look at the BackColor property.
-You will see it is #FFCCCC.
-Click the Post Code text box.
-Set the BackColor property to: #FFCCCC This was covered in: Lesson 1-12: Change properties in Design view.
+Examine the BackColor property.
+You will see that it is set to: #FFCCCC Click the Post Code text box.
+Set the BackColor property to: #FFCCCC This was covered in: Lesson 1-13: Change properties in Design view.
 Open buy.aspx in Design view.
 Drag a RequiredFieldValidator from the Validation category of the Toolbox to the space after TextBoxAddress2.
 Select the RequiredFieldValidator.
-Set the ID property to: RequiredFieldValidatorAddress2 Set the Text property to: Set the ErrorMessage property to: Address 2 Required Set the ControlToValidate property to: TextBoxAddress2 This was covered in: Lesson 4-8: Use the RequiredFieldValidator control.
-Open buy.aspx in Design view.
+Set the ID property to: RequiredFieldValidatorAddress2 Set the Text property to: Set the ErrorMessage property to: Address 2 Required Set the ControlToValidate property to: TextBoxAddress2 This was covered in: Lesson 4-8: Use the RequiredFieldValidator Open buy.aspx in Design view.
 Select CheckBox1 and set its ID property to: CheckBoxAcceptTerms This was covered in: Lesson 4-1: Name controls correctly.
 Open buy.aspx in Design view.
 Select each of the address text box controls by clicking on them.
-Set the MaxLength property of each text box control to: 50 This was covered in: Lesson 4-4: Use text boxes.
+Set the MaxLength property of each text box control to: 50 This was covered in: Lesson 4-4: Use the TextBox control.